Darksonn/ryhl.io/content/blog/newton-intro/index.md

 image with each pixel given a colour corresponding to the root that it converged to.
 I picked the function <i>f</i>(<i>x</i>) =
 <i>x</i><sup>3</sup>&minus;1 as the one used in the iteration step, since
-it's a rather simple function, that's not so simple it doesn't show any fractal behaviour.
+it's a rather simple function, but not so simple it doesn't show any fractal behaviour.

 ```fsharp